+i.
 Match commitment letter:

-The applicant must complete a matching commitment template (to be provided by PBDA for download within the Single Application for Assistance).
+The applicant must complete a matching commitment template (to be provided by PBDA for download within the Electronic Single Application).
 PBDA will evaluate this document to ensure that the form has been fully and adequately completed.

-It should be noted that applications will be scored and deduplicated within the Final Application process to ensure a competitive and objective grant application process.
+It should be noted that applications will be scored and deduplicated to ensure a competitive and objective grant application process.

 PBDA will, as needed, work with the applicant to cure applications where incorrect data is supplied or where omissions of required information have occurred.
-Failure of an applicant to make good faith efforts to cure applications at the request of PBDA within round one may result in the rejection of application(s) and/or deferment to round two.
-Failure of an applicant to make good faith efforts to cure applications at the request of PBDA within round two may result in the rejection of application(s).
+Failure of an applicant to make good faith efforts to cure applications at the request of PBDA within the first application period may result in the rejection of application(s) and/or deferment to the second period.
+Failure of an applicant to make good faith efforts to cure applications at the request of PBDA within period two may result in the rejection of application(s).